10 Best Mountain Bike Helmets Fully Reviewed & Compared

 3. Giro Chronicle

-This helmet offers deep coverage that provides protection to the sides and back of the head.
+This helmet offers great coverage that provides protection to the sides and back of the head.
 MIPS technology works to reduce rotational force and absorb energy during a fall.
 It also has a visor that can be lifted to accommodate goggles for added eye protection.
 However, some users wish it could be lowered a bit more to block out the sun during early morning or evening rides.

 Available in 4 sizes with Giro’s adjustable Roc Loc fit system help to create a comfortably snug fit.
-These helmets do seem to run a bit large so most users would recommend ordering down if you are inbetween sizes.
+These helmets do seem to run a bit large so most users would recommend ordering down if you are between sizes.

 When sized and adjusted properly, most users find this to be a very comfortable and compact helmet.

 This helmet features moisture-wicking CoolMax padding and 14 vents to keep your head cool and dry.

 There is some reasonable weight that comes along with the comprehensive protection and full coverage of the Giro Chronicle.
 However, it does not seem to be notably heavy, even after hours of wear.

 This helmet is available in a variety of solid matte colors for classic and understated style.

 At the lower end of the price spectrum, this helmet is a great value considering the excellent coverage and MIPS technology.